 All applicants will be advised of the outcome of the selection process in writing.
 Applicants who are not shortlisted for further assessment will be notified as soon as practicable and will not have to wait for the selection process to be finalised.
 If you have been interviewed, you may seek feedback from the Chair of the selection panel after the selection process is finalised.

 It is recommended that you carefully consider your ability to meet the requirements of the advertised vacancy before preparing an application.
-If you will be unavailable for interview within the month following the closing date, you should advise the selection panel in your NHMRC Application Form .
+If you will be unavailable for interview within the month following the closing date, you should advise the selection panel in your application.
 It is suggested that you provide alternative contact details to use in the event of your absence.
 You should also ensure you are able to meet the conditions of engagement outlined in Working at the NHMRC.
-If you wish to withdraw your application from consideration, please advise Recruitment in writing as soon as possible.
+If you wish to withdraw your application from consideration after the closing date, please advise firstname.lastname@example.org in writing as soon as possible.

 Recruitment and selection timeframes